 The race rufescens occurs over most of the range.
 The race dickeyi breeds in Baja California.

-NONBREEDING RANGE: Birds occur in winter in breeding areas along the Atlantic and Gulf Coasts from Florida, through Texas, and Mexico.
-They are increasingly found from north Florida to the Carolinas (R. Paul pers. com.).
+Nonbreeding range: Birds occur in winter in breeding areas along the Atlantic and Gulf Coasts from Florida, through Texas, and Mexico.
+They are increasingly found from north Florida to the Carolinas (R. Paul pers. comm.).
 On the Pacific Coast, birds winter north of the breeding area in south California (Roberson 1980), through west coastal Mexico.
 Scattered records occur in Central America.
 Birds occur year round on Cuba and the Bahamas, uncommonly on Cayman Island, Hispaniola and Puerto Rico.
 They occur with regularity on Venezuela’s offshore islands, Colombia, and Netherlands Antilles.
 There are scattered records for the Lesser Antilles (Norton 1993).

 Overall, both major North American populations increased and expanded their ranges in the past three of decades.
-However, more recently numbers in Texas may have declined, and there is serious concern for the future status of this population (Lange 1995, R. Paul pers. com.).
-The documented breeding population in North America is about 2600 pairs.
+However, more recently numbers in Texas may have declined, and there is serious concern for the future status of this population (Lange 1995, R. Paul pers. comm.).
+The documented breeding population in North America is about 2,600 pairs.
 The status of populations elsewhere is poorly known with only fragmentary information available about current nesting numbers.
 The Belize nesting population is about 100 pairs; the Inagua, Bahamas, population is 200 pairs.
-Overall, the documented population is about 3000 pairs suggesting a total global population of no more than 5000 pairs.
+Overall, the documented population is about 3,000 pairs suggesting a total global population of no more than 5,000 pairs.

 The Reddish Egret is a bird of open marine flats and shorelines.
 Few are seen inland, and those are usually juveniles.
 Typically the species feeds on open, unvegetated tidal flats in very shallow water (less than 15 cm deep) (Paul 1991, 1996, Farmer 1992).
 It nests on coastal islands, usually low mangroves, bushes or cactuses.